Noatenen/CheckMate/README.md

-# BeSafe 🛡️ | Full-Stack Digital Safety Platform
+# CheckMate 🛡️ | Full-Stack Digital Safety Platform

-BeSafe is a full-stack web platform developed as part of the **QueenB × AppsFlyer Hackathon 2026**.
+CheckMate is a full-stack web platform developed as part of the **QueenB × AppsFlyer Hackathon 2026**.
 The system provides real-time tools for analyzing digital content and identifying online safety risks such as harassment, phishing, and deceptive behavior.

 ---

 ## The Mission

-In an era of increasing online threats, BeSafe aims to empower users with a centralized hub for evaluating digital content.
+In an era of increasing online threats, CheckMate aims to empower users with a centralized hub for evaluating digital content.
 The platform enables users to analyze **text, links, and images** and receive clear risk feedback that supports safer online decision-making.

 ---